-The Microsoft Surface Book 2 is now available in 15″ and it costs the same to lease as the MacBook Pro 15″ – but which one is best?
+The Microsoft Surface Book 2 is now available in 15” and costs the same to lease as the MacBook Pro 15” – but which one is best?

-With the Surface Book 2 Microsoft are clearly setting their sights on creative professionals who would usually go for the MacBook Pro.
-The Surface Book has the high-res display, long battery life and high-end graphics performance that designers, animators, and video editors long for.
-You can detach the touchscreen and draw on it using the Surface Pen and Dial, and Microsoft has packed in some higher-end components, including 8th Gen Core processors and Nvidia GTX 1050 or 1060 graphics.
+With the Surface Book 2, Microsoft is clearly setting their sights on creative professionals who would usually go for the MacBook Pro.
+The Surface Book has the high-res display, long battery life, and high-end graphics performance that designers, animators, and video editors long for.
+You can detach the touchscreen and draw on it using the Surface Pen and Dial, and Microsoft has also packed in some higher-end components, including 8th Gen Core processors and Nvidia GTX 1050 or 1060 graphics.

-Traditionally Apple have been seen as the prestige item but this is starting to change – however, in our opinion if Apple were to bring out a faster MacBook Pro then this trend could start to back track.
-There are differences in terms of performance and power etc, which we’ll look at shortly, but some general things to consider when you’re weighing up these two notebooks are; the MacBook Pro can run windows as well as the Apple OS, the residual resale value of the MacBook Pro is also around 20% whereas the old version of the Surface Book has only 5% of it’s original value.
+Traditionally, Apple has been seen as the prestige item, but this is starting to change.
+However, in our opinion, if Apple were to bring out a faster MacBook Pro, then this trend could start to back track.
+There are differences in terms of performance and power etc, which we’ll look at shortly, but some general things to consider when you’re weighing up these two notebooks are; the MacBook Pro can run Windows as well as the Apple OS, the residual resale value of the MacBook Pro is also around 20% whereas the old version of the Surface Book has only 5% of its original value.
 Another thing to consider is that if your MacBook Pro were to develop a problem you can obtain a loan machine and be up and running quickly due to the Apple iCloud ecosystem.

-The Surface Book 2 on the other hand has 4 times the power of the original Surface Book, an impressive battery life and up to 1TB of storage with 16GB of RAM.
-It also have more than 5 times the graphics performance of the original Surface Book.
-You can use the Microsoft Surface Pen and Dial with the Surface Book 2 to create and design and with the USB-C port so you can charge devices, transfer files, and display video from a single connector.
+The Surface Book 2, on the other hand, has 4 times the power of the original Surface Book, an impressive battery life and up to 1TB of storage with 16GB of RAM.
+It also has more than 5 times the graphics performance of the original Surface Book.
+You can use the Microsoft Surface Pen and Dial with the Surface Book 2 to create and design.
+With the USB-C port, you can charge devices, transfer files, and display video from a single connector.
 The main difference is, of course, the ability to use the Surface Book 2 in three ways – as a laptop, tablet, and studio.

-The Surface Book 2 looks just like it’s former self and the latest MacBook Pro remains the same, and while the Surface Book 2 is attractive to anyone who might want to move from laptop to tablet without having both, this does come at the cost of some portability.
+The Surface Book 2 looks just like its former self and the latest MacBook Pro remains the same.
+Whilst the Surface Book 2 is attractive to anyone who might want to move from laptop to tablet without having both, this does come at the cost of some portability.
 The MacBook Pro is thinner than the Surface Book 2 – 0.6 inches rather than 0.9 inches – and it’s also lighter by 0.2 pounds.

-Microsoft have added a USB Type-C port to the Surface Book 2, but unfortunately it’s not a Thunderbolt 3 port, which allows for higher speed connections.
-However, it does have two USB Tyoe-A ports and a SD memory reader, which the MacBook Pro doesn’t.
+Microsoft has added a USB Type-C port to the Surface Book 2, but unfortunately, it’s not a Thunderbolt 3 port, which allows for higher speed connections.
+However, it does have two USB Type-A ports and a SD memory reader, which the MacBook Pro doesn’t.

 Whether you choose the MacBook Pro or decide the Surface Book 2 is for you, don’t forget that leasing either with a HardSoft lease will cost you exactly the same amount per week, so you can’t lose!
 To find out more about our leasing options get in touch with our sales team on email@example.com or call 020 7111 1643.